kirsim/starter-academic/content/publication/infinitesimal-and-infinite-numbers-as-an-approach-to-quantum-mechanics/index.md

   applications of quantum mechanics, particularly for the Schrödinger equation for a Hamiltonian with the delta function potential.
 draft: false
-title: Infinitesimal and Infinite Numbers as an Approach to Quantum Mechanics
-publication_types:
-  - "2"
-authors:
-  - with Vieri Benci and Lorenzo Luperi Baglini
-doi: 10.22331/q-2019-05-03-137
-publication: In *Quantum*
 featured: false
 tags:
   - applied nonstandard analysis